-We assembled a single 48,118 bp contig of mtDNA for N. ovalis (Figure 2 a & b) which is similar to the size (~48 kb) of its mtDNA as previously estimated from Southern blots (de Graaf, et al. 2011).
-Based upon the size of the mtDNA of N. ovalis, we estimate that we also obtained near-complete mtDNA data for M. contortus (48,599 bp) and M. es (48,877 bp), assembled in several short contigs and transcripts (Figure 2).
-One end of the new contig from N. ovalis was found to contain a 38 bp sequence (TATTGTAATACTAATAATATGTGTGTTAATGCGCGTAC) that is repeated in tandem three times, resembling the structure of telomeres from the mtDNA of other ciliates (Morin and Cech 1986).
-This suggests that the mtDNA of this species is a single linear chromosome similar to the mtDNA of several aerobic ciliates (Pritchard, et al. 1990; Burger, et al. 2000).
-The gene content of the new N. ovalis mtDNA sequence is identical (Figure 2a) over comparable sequenced regions, to that inferred from the previously published partial data for different strains of this species (Akhmanova, et al. 1998; de Graaf, et al. 2011), although the levels of per gene sequence identity are relatively low (24.6-93.5%, mean = 52.2%, at the amino acid level).
-The absence of rps13 and a second copy of rps4 from the previously published partial N. ovalis data (de Graaf, et al. 2011) may be due to the incomplete nature of that dataset, as the two genes are next to each other in the new N. ovalis sequence (Figure 2b).
-Interestingly, a tandem 34 bp 12-repeat sequence reported to be present in the middle of the previously published partial (41,666 bp) N. ovalis mtDNA sequence (NCBI accession: GU057832.1) (de Graaf, et al. 2011) was not identified in our new mtDNA sequence.
-However, the published gene sequences on either side of the repeat are syntenous with the N. ovalis mtDNA sequence from the present study.
-Although the repeat section in the previously published N. ovalis mtDNA sequence (de Graaf, et al. 2011) lacks any significant similarity to the putative telomeric repeats in the new N. ovalis mtDNA sequence from the present study, it is similar in length.
-At present it is not clear if the different locations of the repeat regions in the two sequences are real differences in genome organisation or assembly artefacts.
+We assembled a single 48,118-bp contig of mtDNA for N. ovalis (fig. 2a and b) which is similar to the size ( $\sim$ 48 kb) of its mtDNA as previously estimated from Southern blots (de Graaf et al. 2011).
+Based on the size of the mtDNA of N. ovalis, we estimate that we also obtained near-complete mtDNA data for M. contortus (48,599 bp) and M. es (48,877 bp), assembled in several short contigs and transcripts (fig. 2).
+One end of the new contig from N. ovalis was found to contain a 38-bp sequence (TATTGTAATACTAATAATA TGTGTGTTAATGCGCGTAC) that is repeated in tandem three times, resembling the structure of telomeres from the mtDNA of other ciliates (Morin and Cech 1986).
+This suggests that the mtDNA of this species is a single linear chromosome similar to the mtDNA of several aerobic ciliates (Pritchard et al. 1990; Burger et al. 2000).
+The gene content of the new N. ovalis mtDNA sequence is identical (fig. 2a) over comparable sequenced regions, to that inferred from the previously published partial data for different strains of this species (Akhmanova et al. 1998; de Graaf et al. 2011), although the levels of per gene sequence identity are relatively low (24.6-93.5%, mean = 52.2%, at the amino acid level).
+The absence of rps13 and a second copy of rps4 from the previously published partial N. ovalis data (de Graaf et al. 2011) may be due to the incomplete nature of that data set, as the two genes are next to each other in the new N. ovalis sequence (fig. 2b).
+Interestingly, a tandem 34-bp 12-repeat sequence reported to be present in the middle of the previously published partial (41,666 bp) N. ovalis mtDNA sequence (NCBI accession: GU057832.1) (de Graaf et al. 2011) was